KHP-Informatics/RetroSnake/README.md

 update the path to the newly added and indexed human genome in config.yaml

 ## Running the pipeline without any dependencies (no verification or annotation)

 Once the paths in config.yaml point to CRAM/BAM path, path to the reference genome and the output path - you can run the pipeline on the provided sample.bam in order to predict insertions, filter them and split them in known and novel.
+You only need to have conda installed.

 ```
 snakemake --use-conda --use-envmodules --cores 1 <MY_OUTPUT_DIRECTORY>{/filter/sample.bed,results/sample.knownHitsF.bed,results/sample.novelHitsF.bed}